Ralsumaydi/Rashid-Ali-Alsumaydi/README.md

  # Columns description:

  ## There are 3 types of input columns:
-1\ Objective: factual information
+1. Objective: factual information

-2\ Examination: results of medical examination
+2.Examination: results of medical examination

-3\ Subjective: information was given by the patient
+3. Subjective: information was given by the patient

 # Columns description
 1\Objective Feature